Data Processing Agreement

 - Addresses and phone numbers

-- Any other personal data present in the Controller's scanned emails and files
+- Any other personal data present in the Controller's scanned emails, attachments, or files

 5. Obligations of the Processor